How Warnie will be farewelled today

 "It will be an opportunity for Victorians to pay tribute to his contribution to his sport, to our state and the country," he said.

-Ed Sheeran and Coldplay's Chris Martin were originally slated to perform, but these plans have been put on hold due to apparent scheduling conflicts.
+Ed Sheeran and Coldplay's Chris Martin were originally slated to perform, but these plans have been put on hold because of apparent scheduling conflicts.

 Read More